lumail/lumail/README.md

 * The contents of `lib/` to `/usr/lib/lumail`.
 * The contents of `perl.d` to `/usr/share/lumail/`.

 You can also see [the notes below](#running-from-git-checkout) about running directly from a `git`-checkout of our repository.
-Note that if you wish to [use IMAP](IMAP.md) you'll need to install the extra depedencies for that.
+Note that if you wish to [use IMAP](IMAP.md) you'll need to install the extra dependencies for that.

 ## Configuration